Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Mechanisms

+If the observed decline in Graves’ usage were driven by gameplay considerations rather than the disclosure itself, we would expect systematic differences in engagement or performance across players with different pre-disclosure usage patterns.

-To address this concern, we examine the correlation between players' skills and their decision to abandon Graves.
-We classify players into two groups based on their preferences for Graves before his disclosure: the first group comprises those who chose Graves in at least $5\%$ of their matches before the coming-out event (henceforth labeled as \textit{prior users}), while the second group comprises the remaining players (henceforth labeled as \textit{non-prior users}).
+To address this concern, we compare engagement and performance outcomes across players with different pre-treatment preferences for Graves.
+We classify players into two groups based on their pre-disclosure usage of Graves: the first group comprises those who chose Graves in at least $5\%$ of their matches before the coming-out event (henceforth labeled as \textit{prior users}, $n = 953$), while the second group comprises the remaining players (henceforth labeled as \textit{non-prior users}, $n = 6468$).
 We then examine performance differences both within and between these groups before and after the treatment.
-To mitigate potential noise from players with limited match appearances, we restrict our analysis to players who engaged in a minimum of $50$ matches before the disclosure.
-This yields a sample of $6157$ players, with $5317$ being non-prior users.

 The top panel of Figure \ref{fig_players_performance} displays the average pick rate for Graves among prior and non-prior users before and after the treatment.
-We observe a sharp decline in pick rates among prior users following the coming-out event, similar in size to the decrease shown in Figure \ref{fig_graves_pick_rates_pooled}.
+We observe a sharp decline in pick rates among prior users following the coming-out event, similar in size to the decrease shown in Figure \ref{fig_graves_pick_rates_pooled} and Table \ref{table_summary_stats}.
 Conversely, non-prior users exhibit a marginal increase in average pick rates post-treatment, although this increase is practically negligible.